jigx-com/jigx-docs-examples/docs/Components/carousel.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/lZduG0Ik22bypmuuyutye_cc-carousel-pagination.gif" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/lZduG0Ik22bypmuuyutye_cc-carousel-pagination.gif" size="80" width="284" height="570" position="center" caption="Carousel with pagination" alt="Carousel with pagination"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/lZduG0Ik22bypmuuyutye_cc-carousel-pagination.gif" size="80" position="center" caption="Carousel with pagination" alt="Carousel with pagination"}
 :::

 :::VerticalSplitItem
 This example uses a static datasource and shows how pagination can be placed either inside or outside the carousel.
 There are two carousels.

 1. The first carousel is in a `card` with `color` and configured with `pagination: outside` which places the pagination outside under the carousel.
 2. The second carousel is configured in an `image` with `pagination: inside` which overlays the image with the pagination.
-Pagination is also set to `isContained: true` to enhance the  visibility of the pagination dots.&#x20;
+Pagination is also set to `isContained: true` to enhance the  visibility of the pagination dots.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-pagination-inside-outside.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/carousel/carousel-pagination-inside-outside.jigx).
 :::
 ::::